YaraSenousy/FileBasedBlogSystem/README.md

 - Category Management: Admins can add, edit, and delete categories
 - Homepage: Dynamic homepage featuring latest posts and an about section
 - Newsletter Subscription: Option to subscribe to a newsletter for email notifications on new blog posts
+- **View My Posts**: Authors, editors, and admins can view their posts (drafts, scheduled, published)
+- **User Profiles**: View user profiles with their name, role, and authored posts
+- **Our Team Page**: Displays all users with names, roles, and links to their profiles
+- **Bookmark Functionality**: Unlogged-in users can bookmark posts, stored in `localStorage`, and view them on a dedicated `/saved` page

 ---